 AI licensing does not simply follow a legal process; in fact, it governs a major aspect—how AI technologies should be used, distributed, and modified.
 The kind of AI license selected can help decide the integration, sharing, or commercialization of AI models.
 Thus, it is one of the fundamental tools that developers, researchers, and businesses have to navigate the legal complexities of AI systems.

-In this article, we present an analysis of AI licenses by cross-referencing their terms, their use cases, and implications, so that better decisions can be taken.
+In this article, we present an analysis of AI licenses by cross-referencing their terms, their use cases, and implications, so that better decisions can be made.
 For brevity purposes, we have also included a table for you to easily compare licenses.

 Types of Licenses in AI